 The Rhapsody Project has partnered with The Office of Arts & Culture's (OAC) program to establish Cultural Space, and is currently working with five other anchor partners to collaboratively develop an arts hub on the second floor of King Street Station!
 The design process is ongoing, and the goal is to establish educational, performance, and studio space for artists and apprentices

 Office of Arts & Culture

 Northwest Folklife has supported our mission to facilitate cross-cultural, cross-generational interactions through roots music since our inception.
 Our students and instructors have been featured for a two hour-long showcase at the NW Folklife Festival each year since 2014, and our concert series has been supported through their promotional support.

-The Rhapsody Project is a program of Community Arts Create, a non-profit founded in 2010 to build community through self-discovery and shared experience.
+The Rhapsody Project began as a program of Community Arts Create, a non-profit founded in 2010 to build community through self-discovery and shared experience.
 CAC works to enhance a richer way of life by creating harmony through creative expression within south Seattle’s diverse culture.
 This non-profit is an Associated Program of Shunpike, a 501c3 non-profit literary and art service organization, whose mission is to strengthen the Seattle arts community by partnering with small and mid-size arts groups to develop the business tools they need to succeed.

 opportunities they need to forge their own paths to sustainable success.
 Shunpike is tRp's fiscal sponsor and administrative support.

 The Beth & Kelly Show